Going independent can be a daunting step to take – both personally and financially.

 Cloud-based accounting software like Xero is a handy way to stay on top of your income and spending.

-You’ll declare this information on your annual tax return.
+This information will be declared on on your annual tax return.

 I have some more questions.
 Can you help me out?